 Local/sustainable: Conventional farming uses tremendous amounts of fossil fuel to raise, process, refrigerate, and transport food to us.
 So the more we can source our food from local farms and gardens, the better — for the environment, for our health, and for our tastebuds.
 In-season produce — picked and eaten within a matter of days (or hours!) — is the healthiest and tastiest way to eat.
 And it doesn’t get any more local than your own backyard!

-- Good Morning Washington: Winterizing Your Garden
+- Sprout on TV: Winterizing Your Garden

-- Sprout is featured in Arlington Magazine
+- Sprout featured in Arlington Magazine